NMoroney/ham_cam_code/hcj_07_kmeans_daylight/readme.md

 Previously [anomaly detection](hcc_06_blueness_anomalies/) was applied to the average blueness.
 In this case the average RGB's are used directly.

-For k-means with two clusters, presumably the clustering results should partition the frames into daylight (and night-time).
+For k-means with two clusters, presumably the clustering results should partition the frames roughly into day and night.

 Running k-means on January 30, 2024 with k=2 yields the results below :